 Videa staff circa 1983.
 This photo appeared in the April 1983 issue of Video Games magazine (pg.
 17).

-Front row: Jody Daniels (receptionist), Lee Actor, Chuck Verhaugh, Ed Rotberg, John Kinsting (programmer),
+Middle row: Jody Daniels (receptionist), Lee Actor, Chuck Verhaugh, Ed Rotberg, Howie Delman, Dona Bailey, Dave Ross.

 Q: What were your duties at Videa, the company you co-founded with Howard Delman and Ed Rotberg?